sclorg/redis-container/3.2/README.md

 **Warning: since Redis is pretty fast an outside user can try up to 150k passwords per second against a good box.
 This means that you should use a very strong password otherwise it will be very easy to break.**

+Limitation: This container image does not support master-slave deployment (`redis-sentinel` is not supported).
+It is meant to be used as a standalone server only.